 - E-skills of individuals and ICT competence in enterprises (isoc_sk)

 Methodology / Metadata

-- Computers and the Internet in households and enterprises (ESMS metadata file - isoc_ci_esms)
+- ICT usage in households and by individuals (ESMS metadata file — isoc_bde15c_esms)

-- E-commerce by individuals and enterprises (ESMS metadata file - isoc_ec_esms)
+- ICT usage by enterprises (ESMS metadata file — isoc_bde15c_esms)

-- A European information society for growth and employment
+- "i2010 A European information society for growth and employment"

 - Europe 2020 strategy